noOdin1/odin-recipes/README.md

     - Introduction to HTML and CSS - I already have some knowledge in both topics
     - Creating an HTML boilerplate, elements and tags
     - Text, list, links and images
-    - Git commit messages, guidelines
+    - Git commit messages, guidelines.
+Currently also learning Git from other sources.